Digital Sovereignty

 Every SaaS subscription is a bet.
 A bet on the vendor's pricing staying reasonable, their features staying relevant, their company staying alive, and their interests staying aligned with yours.
 For email and calendars, that bet is fine.
 For the systems that define how your business operates, it is a bet worth examining carefully.

 Digital sovereignty is the principle that a business should own and control the systems, data, and logic that are critical to its operations.
 Not as a philosophical stance, but as a practical strategy for reducing risk and maintaining the freedom to grow on your own terms.
-It is a concept that matters more as businesses become increasingly dependent on platforms they do not control.
+For UK businesses in particular, where post-Brexit data adequacy arrangements and sector-specific regulations add layers of complexity, it is a concept that matters more as businesses become increasingly dependent on platforms they do not control.

 Digital sovereignty for businesses means controlling five things: your data, your business logic, your development roadmap, your costs, and your integrations.
 When any of these are governed by a third party's commercial decisions, you have a dependency.
 When several of them are, you have a vulnerability.